tendermint/spec/spec/p2p/messages/pex.md

 ## Message Types

-### PexRequest
+### AddrsRequest

-PexRequest is an empty message requesting a list of peers.
+AddrsRequest is an empty message requesting a list of peers.

 > EmptyRequest

-### PexAddrs
+### AddrsResponse

-PexAddrs is an list of net addresses provided to a peer to dial.
+AddrsResponse is an list of net addresses provided to a peer to dial.

 | Name  | Type                               | Description                              | Field Number |
 |-------|------------------------------------|------------------------------------------|--------------|